About the college

 Single accommodation is available in your first year and may also be available in subsequent years, subject to ballot.

-Most rooms are on campus or in central locations which are just a short walk from the college.
+Most rooms are on campus or in central locations which are just a short walk from the college and the city centre.

 The college does offer couples and family accommodation; however, availability is limited, so early applications are recommended.
 Most of these flats are nearby to the college, around fifteen minutes' walk.